-The Nominations and Governance Committee does not have a formal policy regarding the consideration of any director nominee, but will consider candidates for the board of directors from any reasonable source, including stockholder recommendations.
+The Nominations and Governance Committee considers candidates for the board of directors from any reasonable source, including stockholder recommendations.
 The Committee will not evaluate candidates differently based on who has made the proposal.
 The Committee has the authority under its charter to hire and pay a fee to consultants or search firms to assist in the process of identifying and evaluating candidates.
 No such consultants or search firms have been used to date and, accordingly, no fees have been paid to consultants or search firms in the past fiscal year.
 The Nominations and Governance Committee, and our board of directors, believe that directors should possess the highest personal and professional ethics, integrity and values, and to be committed to representing the long-term interests of the Company's stockholders.
 Each director must also be able to dedicate the time and resources sufficient to ensure the diligent performance of his or her duties.
 Further, our board of directors is intended to encompass a range of talents, experience, skills, backgrounds, and expertise sufficient to provide sound and prudent guidance with respect to the operations and interests of the Company and its stockholders.
 The Company values diversity and seeks to achieve a diversity of professional experiences and personal backgrounds on our board of directors, but no specific policy regarding board diversity has been adopted.

-Stockholders who wish to suggest qualified candidates should write to the Chair of the Nominations and Governance Committee c/o VolitionRx Limited, 1 Scotts Road, #24-05 Shaw Centre, Singapore 228208, specifying the name of the candidates and stating in detail the qualifications of such persons for consideration by the Committee.
+Stockholders who wish to suggest qualified candidates should write to the Chair of the Nominations and Governance Committee c/o VolitionRx Limited, 1 Scotts Road, #24-05 Shaw Centre, Singapore 228208, in accordance with the time periods and information requirements set forth in the Bylaws, specifying the name of the candidates and stating in detail the qualifications of such persons for consideration by the Committee.
 A written statement from the candidate consenting to be named as a candidate and, if nominated and elected, to serve as a director should accompany any such recommendation.
-See also "Deadline for Receipt of Stockholder Proposals for the Next Annual Meeting."
+See the section of this Proxy Statement titled Deadline for Receipt of Stockholder Proposals for the Next Annual Meeting.
+No director nominations by stockholders have been received as of the filing of this Proxy Statement.